Bargal

-Bargal (Bargaal, بارجال) is a town in the northeastern Bari region of Puntland, Somalia.
+Bargal (Bargaal, بارجال) is a city in the northeastern Bari region of Puntland, Somalia.

 Location

-Bargal is situated in the mountainous Bari province of the autonomous Puntland state.
-It serves as the center of the Bargal District.
+Bargal is situated on the eastern border of Bari, it serves as the center of the Bargal District.

 A coastal town, Bargal faces the Guardafui Channel in the Indian Ocean.
 It lies 26 nautical miles (30 miles) north of Gumbah, 11 nautical miles (13 miles) north of Ras Binnah, 30 nautical miles (35 miles) south of Tohen, and 35 nautical miles (40 miles) south of Cape Guardafui and the entrance to the Gulf of Aden.